anitvam/bdi-lang-concurrency-model-survey/jason_test/README.md

-The executor is inside of the agent: https://github.com/jason-lang/jason/blob/develop/jason-interpreter/src/main/java/jason/asSemantics/Agent.java
+The executor service is inside the agent architecture, which memorizes the entities that are executed in the system.

+path is /jason-interpreter/.../jason/infra/local